renatabiniek/hush-daisies/README.md

 ### Search Engine Optimization (SEO)

 In order to ensure the website is found by search engines and ranks higher in search results, appropriate keywords have been researched and identified specifically for the Hush Daisies business type and purpose.
-I started with brainstorming possible keywords that could be used by potential customers in the search engines who are looking for a florist studio that crafts dried flower arrangemnts for home, gifts and special occasions.
-Not having access to a paid SEO planning platform, I utitilzed Google search engine to check their popularity, relevance and suggestions of other potential keywords.
+I started with brainstorming possible keywords that could be used by potential customers in the search engines who are looking for a florist studio that crafts dried flower arrangements for home, gifts and special occasions.
+Not having access to a paid SEO planning platform, I utilized Google search engine to check their popularity, relevance and suggestions of other potential keywords.
 From my general list of all possible search terms, I narrowed it down to both short-tail and long-tail keywords that were most relevant to the site.

 The keywords were implemented as follows: